trackingplan/trackingplan-android/README.md

 ## Add Trackingplan to your Android app

 The recommended way to install Trackingplan for Android is by using Android Studio.
-Please, make sure your project targets API level 21 (Lollipop) or later.
+Please, make sure your project targets API level 24 (Nougat) or later.

 First, add the Trackingplan dependency using Android Studio, like so: